Discover 7 Little-Known Subway Tile Facts

 Subway Tiles Aren't Limited to One Material Anymore

 If you're under the impression that subway tile is limited to its material composition, it's time to expand your perspective.
 Officially, subway tile is described as a thin, low-fired, glazed ceramic tile.
 However, a fascinating piece from the Washington Post reveals that the earliest subway tiles used in New York City's subway were made of white glass.
-Today, the term "subway tile" embraces a plethora of materials, including porcelain, glass, natural stone, and marble among others.
+Today, the term "subway tile" embraces a plethora of materials, including porcelain, glass, and natural stone.

 Grout Color Can Transform the Look of Subway Tiles

-While much attention and budget may go towards selecting the perfect tiles, the importance of grout should not be underestimated.
+Although much attention and budget may go towards selecting the perfect tiles, the importance of grout should not be underestimated.
 The choice of grout can dramatically transform the appearance and style of your subway tile installation.
-Grout comes in a spectrum of shades, from dark to light, and each color can enhance or mute the visual impact of the tile, depending on the desired effect.
+Grout also comes in a spectrum of shades, from dark to light, and each color can enhance or mute the visual impact of the tile, depending on the desired effect.
 This makes selecting the right grout color a critical decision in your tile design process.
+In addition to color, consider grout line thickness.
+Thinner lines offer a cleaner, more modern look, while wider lines can add rustic or handcrafted character.
+It's a small detail, but one that can significantly influence how cohesive, bold, or subtle your final space feels.

 Alternative Subway Tile Patterns Can Transform Spaces